Time-Intensity analysis in Excel

 This tutorial will show you how to run a Time-Intensity analysis in Excel using the XLSTAT software.

 This tutorial uses a simulated dataset of Time-Intensity (TI) data as it would have been created after a Time-Intensity evaluation.
-In our example, the sweetness of two beverages, product A and product B, has been evaluated by a trained panel of assessors, Judge A, B and C during 2 sessions.
-Assessors were asked to score the perceived intensity of sweetness of the beverage through time.
+In our example, the sweetness of two beverages, product A and product B, has been evaluated by a trained panel of assessors, Judge A, B, C, D, E, and F during 2 sessions.
+Assessors were asked to score the perceived intensity of the sweetness of the beverage over time.
 A data point was acquired every 2 seconds and the total duration of the measurement was 60 seconds.

-Compared to single point measurements, the analysis of the development and decline of particular sensory characteristics may reveal rich information in order to distinguish products or perceptions.
-This type of analysis may be applicable to a variety of product, ranging from the level of sweetness of a beverage to the feeling left by a lipstick.
+Compared to single-point measurements, the analysis of the development and decline of particular sensory characteristics may reveal rich information in order to distinguish products or perceptions.
+This type of analysis may be applicable to a variety of products, ranging from the level of sweetness of a beverage to the feeling left by lipstick.

 Setting up a time-intensity analysis with XLSTAT

 Select the XLSTAT / Advanced feature / Sensory data analysis / Time-intensity.
 The dialog box pops up.

 Select the Time-Intensity data and the Products identifier.

 Activate the data fields Assessors, Sessions, and Time as we have the corresponding identifiers vector.